 - Random pied feathers in a Self (solid colored) bird.

-Note: In judging classes, AOC (Any Other Color) does not mean a Mismarked bird class.
-It is a class intended to hold those birds where only one, or two, have been entered, and have no other competition.
-The Show Secretary and District Director will determine those few birds and move them to AOC, to create a class holding such few colors, or marks to create competition, or their own class.
-Yes, a “mismarked” bird, unidentifiable as to mark, may also end up in AOC.
+Note: In judging classes AOC (Any Other Color) does not mean a Mismarked bird class.
+It is a class intended to hold those birds where only one or two have been entered, and have no other competition.
+The Show Secretary and District Director will determine those few birds.
+These individuals will move the birds to AOC to create a class holding the few colors (or marks) to create competition, or their own class.
+A “mismarked” bird unidentifiable as to mark may end up in AOC.

 Markings are defined where a breeder isolates color to a specific area (or areas) of the bird to create a unique, “not-natural” marking.
 The recognized marked birds are saddles, tail marks, monk marks and body marks.